-- (1) Includes shares of restricted common stock approved as grants to our independent directors and employees of our Manager. - (2) Includes the 33,333,334 shares offered hereby.
+(1) Includes shares of restricted common stock approved as grants to our independent directors and employees of our Manager.

+(2) Assumes issuance of 33,333,334 shares offered hereby.
 Does not include any shares of common stock reserved for issuance upon exercise of the underwriters' option.